 There’s a lot you have to plan and save for when thinking about your future.
 Saving for retirement should be at the top of your list.
 But if you’re planning on buying a home or having a family at some point, you’ll need to start saving for those costs as soon as possible, too.
 It may sound crazy to a non-parent, but the average cost of raising a child in the U.S. surpasses $200,000.
+A financial advisor can help you account for these costs in your long-term financial plan.

 The Average Cost of Raising a Child